aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-embedded-dgn-files/_index.md

 cadImage.Save(MyDir + "conic_pyramid.pdf", pdfOptions);
 ```

-## Common Issues and Solutions
+## Common issues and solutions
 - **Missing fonts** – Ensure the required font files are accessible to the runtime; Aspose.CAD can embed them automatically when `PdfOptions` `EmbedFonts` is set to `true`.
 - **Large files cause memory spikes** – Use `Image.Load` overloads that enable streaming to keep memory consumption low.
 - **Incorrect layer visibility** – Verify that the `RasterizationOptions` `Layers` collection includes the layers you need to render.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.CAD for .NET with other programming languages?**
 A: The core library is .NET‑only, but Aspose provides comparable APIs for Java, Python, and C++ under the same product family.

 **Q: Is there a free trial available for Aspose.CAD for .NET?**
-A: Yes, you can obtain a fully functional trial from the Aspose website [here](https://releases.aspose.com/).
+A: Yes, you can obtain a fully functional trial from the Aspose website [Aspose.CAD .NET trial download](https://releases.aspose.com/).

 **Q: Where can I find comprehensive documentation for Aspose.CAD for .NET?**
-A: Detailed API reference and usage guides are available at the official documentation site [here](https://reference.aspose.com/cad/net/).
+A: Detailed API reference and usage guides are available at the official documentation site [Aspose.CAD .NET API reference](https://reference.aspose.com/cad/net/).

 **Q: How do I get a temporary license for Aspose.CAD for .NET?**
-A: Temporary licenses can be requested through the Aspose licensing portal [here](https://purchase.aspose.com/temporary-license/).
+A: Temporary licenses can be requested through the Aspose licensing portal [Aspose temporary license portal](https://purchase.aspose.com/temporary-license/).

 **Q: Need assistance or want to engage with the community?**
 A: Join the [Aspose.CAD Forum](https://forum.aspose.com/c/cad/19) to ask questions, share snippets, and learn from other developers.

-## Additional Frequently Asked Questions
+## Additional frequently asked questions

 **Q: Does Aspose.CAD support batch conversion of multiple DGN files?**
 A: Yes, you can loop through a directory, load each file, and call `Save` with PDF options inside the same process.